Are you eligible for Medicare?Updated September 18, 2017

 Also, Medicare Advantage Plans include a yearly out-of-pocket maximum whereas Original Medicare does not.
 After the limit is reached, there is no charge for covered services.

+If you have Medicare Part A and Part B coverage, then you can join Part C coverage.
 To enroll in an optional Medicare Advantage (Part C) Plan, you must first enroll in both Medicare Part A and Part B. Generally, if you have Medicare Parts A and B and you live in the area of coverage you will be eligible to join.

 In most cases, those with end-stage renal disease can’t join a Medicare Advantage Plan, though there are certain exceptions.